masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/toolbars/en-US.md

 In this example we offset our card onto the extended content area of a toolbar using the extended prop.

 <masa-example file="Examples.components.toolbars.FlexibleAndCardToolbar"></masa-example>

-#### Variations

-A **MToolbar** has multiple variations that can be applied with themes and helper classes.
-These range from light and dark themes, colored and transparent.

-<masa-example file="Examples.components.toolbars.Variations"></masa-example>